Kenneth Carlisle

 Sir Kenneth Melville Carlisle (born 25 March 1941) is a politician in the United Kingdom.
 He was the Conservative Member of Parliament for Lincoln from 1979 to 1997.

 Early life

 Born in Hiraethog, Denbighshire, Wales, he is the son of Kenneth Ralph Malcolm Peter Carlisle and Elizabeth Mary McLaren.
 His father was a Director then Chairman of Liebig Extract of Meat Company which owned the brands of Oxo and Fray Bentos.
-The company was bought by Brooke Bond in 1970 and Unilever in 1984, and Kenneth Carlisle later worked at the company for eight years from 1966 to 1974.
+The company was bought by Brooke Bond in 1970 and Unilever in 1984, and Kenneth Carlisle worked at the company for eight years from 1966 to 1974.
 He was educated at Harrow School and Magdalen College, Oxford, where he gained a BA in Law.
 He became a barrister at the Inner Temple in 1965.
 In 1974, he took over running of an arable farm on his father's 1100 acre Wyken estate near Stanton in Suffolk.